bruno-lang/bruno-lang.github.io/index.md

 ## Philosophy

 ### Types and Values
-A type is a set of all the values with certain properties.
-What is known about all and any of the values of that type.
+Types express eternal laws.
+Truths about all and any of the values of a certain quality.
+The type is just a name for the set of all values having certain properties.
 Provided the properties in question a value can be a member of many types.
 But it doesn't have to.
-If the program explicitly says so in one case, than a value is a member, when not in another case, it is not.
+If the program explicitly says so, it is, if not, than it isn't.
+And this can differ from place to place.
 Thus, types are not attached to values, they are ways to understand them.
+As such a program always has to communicate its understanding.
+The assumptions it is gonna rely upon.

 ### Type Safety
-Types express eternal laws.
-Truths about all and any of the values of a certain quality.

-A program may state that a value of type `A` now should be of type `B` as long as `B` has no property that `A` has not.
-Then, what is known about `A` is sufficient to conclude that the value can be seen as a member of type B as well.
+A program may state that a value of type `X` now should be of type `Y` as long as `X` has all the qualities of `Y`.
-This is always safe.
+This is clearly safe.
+No assumption is made that ins't know to be true by means of `X`.

-A program may also state that a value of type `A` might be of type `B` as long as `B` has no contradicting properties compared with `A`.
-Contradiction means it is statically clear that a value of type `A` cannot possibly be of type B as well.
+A program may also state a path **alternative** taken in case a value provably has all qualities of a type `Z` as long as `Z` has no properties that are knowingly in conflict with the source type `X`.
-So if `A` does not have all properties of `B` but also doesn't have contradicting properties a program may provide **an alternative** in case the value has all properties of type `B`.
-This is always safe too.
+This is safe too.
+Only values that qualify for the assumptions made by a path will take that path.

 But a program can not force a type upon a value as types are only ways to understand what is actually true due to the nature of the value.
-As a consequence all program that can be expressed are also safe!
+As a consequence all program that can be expressed are also safe.

 ## Declarations
-Programs are sets of declarations.
-Declarations expresses what is known.
+Declarations, like types, expresses what is known.
 Truths.
-They are types of different kinds.

-All programs can be described through a set of the following 10 kinds of
+A programs is a sets of declarations of the sorts:

-declarations:
+`data`

-- `data`: describes the _shape_ or _quality_ of a set of values.
+: describes the _shape_ and _quality_ of member values.

-- `io`: describes the the sequential form (string form) of a set of values in terms of their sequential _shape_.
+`io`
+: relates a serialized _shape_ with another `data` type.

+`ratio`
-- `ratio`: declares a _proportional relationship_ between two values.
+: declares a _proportional relationship_ between two values.

+`fn`
-- `fn`: describes a particular _relationship_ between input and output values.
+: describes a particular _relation_ between input and output values.

+`sub`
-- `sub`: like `fn` but must no be recursive
+: like `fn`, but the _relation_ must no be recursive

-- `op`: describes a _contract_ for an algorithm.
-What goes in and what comes out but not how it is done.
-It implies however a certain meaning.

-- `concept`: describes a _contract_ for a set of algorithms that are available on the same set of values.
+`op`
+: captures the semantics of a input-output- _transtion_.

+`concept`
+: captures the semantics of a set of related _transitions_.

+`family`
-- `family`: describes all kinds of _properties_ of values.
-A type (what is a set of values) having a family's properties is a member of that family.
-Therefore it can be substituted everywhere the family is used.
+: describes _properties_ of values.
+Any type having a family's properties is a member of that family and can be substituted for it.

+`when`
-- `when`: describes a sequence of steps to take when faced with a particular situation (a certain state) in order to transit to the next state.
+: describes a sequence of steps to take when faced with a particular situation (a certain state) in order to transit to the next state.

-- `on`: asks for an exclusive thread of execution whereas `when` is satisfied with cooperative task scheduling.
+`on`
+: describes the (immediate) reaction to a situation (triggered externally) and the caused next state.

+### Declarative Programming
+It is the primary quality of of declarions that they allow to describe any program purely based on what is known.
+Universal truths.
+Correctness of a declaration never depends on changing or invisible parts.
+We can solely reason about the correctness of each declaration on a purely logical level.
+This support high modularization and sharing.
+All in all the declarations foster efficient and understandable programs.

+The second most important quality its their concise, flexible but very natural syntax that allows to express ideas close to the problem domain.
+Yet there is no burden to learn multiple languages.

 _to be continued..._